Woman looking out of her tent overlooking Black Rock State Park

 Reserve a river campsite up to 11 months in advance of your arrival date.

-• Youth Oriented: The group must have a demonstrated interest in social, educational or religious work with youth.
-"Youth" generally implies age 18 and under.
+• Youth-Oriented: the group must have a demonstrated interest in social, educational or religious work with youth.
+"Youth" generally implies age 18 and under; AND

-• Non-profit: the group must be sponsored by or affiliated with a school, church or recognized youth organization.
-Written proof of IRS non-profit tax exempt status is required when applying for a camping permit.
+• Non-Profit: the group must be sponsored by or affiliated with a school, church, civic youth organization or government agency.
+Written proof of IRS non-profit tax-exempt status is required when applying for a camping permit.
+Groups not having tax-exempt, non-profit status with the IRS do not qualify.

 Youth Group Camping Policies